Know the normals of your horse!

 - Horses are notorious for “acting normal” until poop hits the fan.
-Don’t believe his BS, instead, check his vital signs daily, and if you are really into memorizing your horse, check after exercise too.
+Don’t believe their BS, instead, check their vital signs daily, and if you are really into memorizing your horse, check vitals after exercise too.

 Just do it.
 It’s so easy, fast, and can help your horse!